qwiglydee/fabric-o-matic/README.md

 # Installation

-Download file `addon-blablabla*` from 'Releases' section and use 'install' command in Blender.
+Download file `fabricomatic_*.zip` file from 'Releases' section and use 'install' command in Blender.

 Unless failed, it will extend 'Add' menu of shader node editor.